-One of the biggest decisions you need to make when starting a personal blog is which web hosting company to choose.
+One of the biggest decisions you need to make when starting a personal site is which web hosting company to choose.
 The basic decision comes down to whether you want to pay or do it for free.
-If you do pay for a plan, make sure you’re making money through your blog in order to justify the spending.
+If you do pay for a plan, make sure you’re making money through your site in order to justify the spending.

-All of the popular blogging sites offer options for free blog hosting.
-While this can be a good choice (especially for blogging beginners), there are some drawbacks.
-For one, your domain name will also contain the name of your chosen blog hosting platform, which can look unprofessional.
+All of the popular sites offer options for free hosting.
+While this can be a good choice (especially for beginners), there are some drawbacks.
+For one, your domain name will also contain the name of your chosen hosting platform, which can look unprofessional.
 You will also have significant limits on your blogging features.
-It also means you don’t actually own your blog.
+It also means you don’t actually own your site.

-Many bloggers start on the free blogging plans, then transition into self-hosting after they’ve got some audience and following.
-Self-hosting your blog should cost under $10 per month, and can definitely be worth it in the long run.
+Many people start on the free plans, then transition into self-hosting after they’ve got some audience and following.
+Self-hosting your site should cost under $10 per month, and can definitely be worth it in the long run.